Muspelheim-Hosting/NourNebula/README.md

-# Nebula
+# Bifrost

-Generate a distribution.json for Helios.
+Generate a distribution.json for the Muspelheim Launcher.
 Documentation on this format can be found [here][distro.md].

 ## Requirements